pixee/docs/docs/intro.md

 2. :seedling: **PR Improvement:** check each new Pull Request for improvement opportunities.

 ### What environment & languages does pixeebot support?
-pixeebot currently is limited to Java respositories on Github.
+pixeebot currently is limited to Java respositories on GitHub.
 Additional languages will be supported soon.

 ### What does pixeebot cost?
 pixeebot is currently free for all users.